Contact Levine Campus by phone at 704.330.4200, or visit the Levine campus website.

 Major Programs/Courses Offered

-Classes offered on Levine Campus are approximately half curriculum courses and half continuing education courses.
-Most of the curriculum courses are for students seeking transfers to four-year colleges or for students seeking two-year degrees in business administration.
-A wide array of Corporate and Continuing Education non-degree courses and programs are available for those who do not intend to transfer to other colleges.
-These CCE classes have various starting and ending dates, course lengths and subjects.
-They are designed to meet the needs of the community at large and range from mandatory licensure updates to personal enrichment, recreation and leisure classes.
+Classes offered on Levine Campus are both college credit curriculum courses and non-credit continuing education courses.
+Most of the curriculum classes are general education courses for students seeking transfer to four-year colleges or for students seeking two-year degrees in business administration.
+Also housed at the Levine Campus are degree programs in Automotive Systems Technology, Nurse Aide, and Medical Assisting.
+A wide array of Corporate and Continuing Education non-degree and non-transfer courses and programs also are offered for those wishing to acquire professional workplace credentials, training, and skills or explore areas of personal interest.
+Corporate and Continuing Education courses have various starting and ending dates, course lengths, and subjects.
+They are designed to meet the needs of the community at large and range from mandatory licensure updates to personal enrichment, recreation, and leisure classes.

 Joe Hendrick Center for Automotive Technology

-The Joe Hendrick Center for Automotive Technology on the Levine Campus was made possible by a generous donation from Mr. Rick Hendrick.
-The center is a 34,000 square foot high-tech instructional facility that houses BMW, General Motors and Honda automotive curriculum programs and the GM regional training center.
-Annually, the Joe Hendrick Center serves more than 3,000 students who aspire to be automotive technicians, as well as technicians who seek updated automotive technical skills.
-The Joe Hendrick Center’s electrical and fuel labs feature cutting edge automotive system simulators that can be programmed and diagnosed.
-The computer lab offers students the most current repair data from automotive manufacturers who partner with CPCC for training.
-More than 40 late model vehicles are used as training aids in the labs.
-The Joe Hendrick Center is truly a state-of-the-art training facility.
+The Joe Hendrick Center for Automotive Technology on the Levine Campus was made possible by a generous donation from Rick Hendrick.
+The center is a 46,700 square foot high-tech instructional facility that houses the BMW ADP, Honda PACT, Subaru University automotive curriculum programs, and a NATEF Master certified automotive training program.
+The center also is home to a GM regional training center.
+For those looking for a career and aspiring to be automotive technicians, the Joe Hendrick Center provides top-tier training and is a resource for those technicians who seek to upgrade their automotive skills and knowledge.
+Electrical and fuel labs in the Joe Hendrick Center feature cutting-edge automotive system training simulators that can be programmed and diagnosed.
+The computer lab offers students the most current repair data from OE manufacturers and aftermarket suppliers, many of which partner with the college for training.
+More than 30 late-model vehicles are used as training aids in lab environments.
+The Joe Hendrick Center is a full-line training facility.